lilyball/Tomorrowland/README.md

 `Promise.delay(on:_:)` is a method that returns a new promise that adopts the same result as the receiver after the specified delay.
 It is intended primarily for testing purposes.

+### Objective-C

+Tomorrowland has Obj-C compatibility in the form of `TWLPromise<ValueType,ErrorType>`.
+This is a parallel promise implementation that can be bridged to/from
+`Promise` and supports all of the same functionality.
+Note that some of the method names are different (due to lack of overloading), and while `TWLPromise` is generic over its types, the return values of callback registration methods that return new promises are not parameterized (due to inability to have generic methods).

 ## Requirements